joshuaculver/3D-Explore-Prototype/README.md

 #### Joshua Culver
  Basic first person movement and interaction prototype in Unity

 The main purpose of this prototype was to explore some implementation for basic game in which the player would explore a 3D space and speak to NPCs or interact with objects using the Unity engine.
-In addition to exprimenting with a visual style as seen in screenshots below.
+In addition to exprimenting with a visual style as seen in screenshots.

 Some features:
 - Singleton game manager design